Synthetify/synthetify-protocol/docs/docs/technical/collateral.md

   * **liquidation_fund** - account where liquidation penalty is kept
   * **reserve_account** - account with collateral tokens belonging to exchange

 This method checks if *liquidation_deadline* has passed and debt exceeds value of collateral.
-If so it proceeds to liquidate specified amount up to *liquidation_rate* increased by liquidation penalties.
+If so it proceeds to liquidate specified amount up to *liquidation_rate* of total collateral increased by liquidation penalties.
 Liquidators xUSD is burned and liquidated users debt_shares decreased.
-Collateral together with *penalty_to_liquidator* (percentage of liquidated amount) goes to user account and *penalty_to_exchange* to *liquidation_fund*
+Collateral together with *penalty_to_liquidator* (percentage of liquidated amount) goes to user account and *penalty_to_exchange* to *liquidation_fund*.